mikkokotola/webcodingforbeginners/README.md

 - Implement way for the user to **select the country using a drop-down menu** instead of typing in a country code.
 You can fetch the list of countries from a World Bank API at address https://api.worldbank.org/v2/country?format=json&per_page=400.
 For comparison, look at the branch [dropdowncountryselection].(https://github.com/mikkokotola/populationgraphs/tree/dropdowncountryselection) of the repository.
 - Implement functionality to select the age segment to display (see the age segments under Small assignments).

+## Thanks
+Thanks to
+- *#mimmitkoodaa* for amazing work in diversifying the coder tribe in Finland
+- *Sympa* for participating in #mimmitkoodaa and making possible this course
+- *World Bank* for the data
+- *Mozilla* for the tutorials
+- *University of Helsinki* and especially *Matti Luukkainen* for excellent examples on how to build and implement MOOCs.
+This MOOC follows the same spirit and borrows happily the ideology and pedagogy.

 ## Technical
 Author: Mikko Kotola 2020
 License: MIT
-Made using markdown
+Prepared for #mimmitkoodaa beginner workshop by Sympa Made using markdown
 World Bank data license: CC-BY-4.0